iceignatius/bertlv/README.md

 ## Build

 This library currently have no makefile, library, or something like that.
-What a user need to do is just add the following file to your project and compile them:
+What a user need to do is just add the following files to your project and compile them:

 * bertlv.h
 * bertlv.c